ember-learn/ember-blog/content/ember-released-4-11.md

 Ember Data is the official data persistence library for Ember.js applications.

-Ember Data 4.10, which was not released at the time of the broader Ember 4.10 release, has now been releaed and is essentially a re-release of Ember Data 4.9 with some fixes around `@ember/error` and `@ember/string` deprecations.
+Ember Data 4.10, which was not released at the time of the broader Ember 4.10 release, has now been released and is essentially a re-release of Ember Data 4.9 with some fixes around `@ember/error` and `@ember/string` deprecations.
 Ember Data 4.11.0 is also a re-release of Ember Data 4.10.
 However, there were several very important fixes shipped in Ember Data 4.11.1, 4.11.2 and 4.11.3 that users should be aware of.

 ### Changes in Ember Data 4.11